fuookami/ospf/README.md

 ospf: https://github.com/fuookami/ospf

-The implementation for each host language can be found in the following code repository directories:：
+The implementation for each host language can be found in the following code repository directories:

 - C++：https://github.com/fuookami/ospf-cpp
 - C#：https://github.com/fuookami/ospf-csharp